 UHU sticks fast to wood, leather, plastic, glass, stone, ceramic, and metal without any problem.

 Check out the suitable applications table for more information on what surfaces the glue works on.

 UHU works in almost any condition.
 It will still cure even at very low temperatures.
-The manufacturer advises the glue is suitable for
+The manufacturer advises the adhesive is suitable for all weather conditions.

 Fast bonding, but still readjustable